LeNPaul/Lagrange/README.md

 ### Local Installation

 For a full local installation of Lagrange, [download your own copy of Lagrange](https://github.com/LeNPaul/Lagrange/archive/gh-pages.zip) and unzip it into it's own directory.
-From there, open up your favorite command line tool, and enter `jekyll serve`.
+From there, open up your favorite command line tool, do `bundle install`, then enter `jekyll serve`.
 Your site should be up and running locally at [http://localhost:4000](http://localhost:4000).

 ### Directory Structure